Parthian bas-relief at Mydan Mishan: Description

 It terms of composition elements, it shares strong similarities to the Parthian bas-relief found at the nearby Yakhchal Valley.
 However, there are still several evident relevant differences observable when comparing the two, in terms of style, technique and status of preservation.
 The Mydan Mishan relief also shares many common elements with the Tang-e Sarvak rock carvings.
 The position of the legs which the Mydan Mishan relief shares with numerous Parthian reliefs is also shared by the well-known Statue of Hercules in Behistun.

 According to Hemati Azandaryani et al. it is yet unknown when the bas-relief was precisely created during the Parthian era; a Late Parthian date (2nd- early 3rd century AD) is suggested due to its similarities with Tang-e Sarvak.
-Howevever, a more general date post-141 BC appears to be more cautious.
+However, a more general date post-141 BC appears to be more cautious.